-- The contribution of nuclear energy to Britain’s energy mix will be increased from 20% to 40% by 2035.
+- The contribution of nuclear energy to Britain’s electricity mix will be increased from 12% to 40% by 2035.
 We will renew our existing nuclear plants and develop new large-scale Generation IV reactors and small modular reactors.
 Planning rules for the approval of new nuclear facilities will be streamlined.

 - We will re-nationalise power supply and distribution via a new body, ‘British Energy’ which will also be responsible for implementing the UK’s energy strategy, and the underwriting and construction of new power generation plants and infrastructure.